 Golf Courses in Johannesburg

 Cedarberg Africa is a Africa safari specialist focusing on Southern Africa.
-We put together tailor-made itineraries which are designed around YOUR interests, whether it is a stand-alone golfing trip, combining golf with safari.
+We put together tailor-made itineraries which are designed around YOUR interests.
+Whether it is a stand-alone golfing trip or combining golf with safari.
 Or adding some golf into a highlights tour of South Africa.
-We have been in business for nearly 25 years so we know what we’re doing!
+We have been in business for over 25 years so we know what we’re doing!
 Contact us if you’d like a tailormade golf and safari quote.